doctrine/orientdb-odm/README.md

 * add the server administration credential admin/admin in config/orientdb-server-config.xml
 * launch the server on :2424, reacheable via web at the :2480

-and the you can run the full test-suite:
+and then you can run the full test-suite:

     cd /path/to/repo
     phpunit --configuration=Test/PHPUnit/phpunit.xml Test/

 As you'll notice, tests are obviously slower (they need a direct connection through the HTTP protocol to OrientDB), so we highly discourage you from testing this way.
+They also may file the first time you launch them, because we set the curl timeout limit to 1 second, and the first connections to OrientDB require it to bootstrap lots of stuff (so during more than 1 second, making the tests fail): try to re-launch the tests, you should see the green bar.
-Integration tests are run by the development team before any tag in the repository, so you are sure that any tag is fully tested against a real OrientDB instance.
+Integration tests, by the way, are run by the development team before any tag in the repository, so you are sure that any tag is fully tested against a real OrientDB instance.

 You can take a look at the library coding health by using PHP_CodeBrowser.